Facebook Twitter Instagram

 Step 1: Install the Required Apache Module

-To enable password-based authentication, you need to have the mod_auth_basic Apache module installed and enabled on your server.
+To enable password-based authentication, first of all, you need enable Apache auth_basic module on your server.
 This module is usually enabled by default on most Apache installations.
-To check whether the module is enabled, run the following command:
+To check whether the module is enabled, simply run the following command:

 sudo a2enmod auth_basic